projectatomic/atomic-site/source/blog/2016-03-04-atomic-site-on-atomic-app.md

    directories to be mounted as volumes, and set permissions on those;
 2. Create a template Dockerfile for the Atomic App;
 3. Create a Nulecule configuration file;
-4. Create a provider file for Docker.
+4. Create a provider file for Docker;
 5. Generate a an answers.conf file and edit it.

 Since the atomic-site is just a single-container app, and here we're just running